Celebrate Healthy Living July Monthly Theme

 Potato salad

 This staple of picnics and cookouts can be unhealthy when made with lots of mayonnaise.
 One way to mix things up is to replace the mayonnaise with low fat Greek yogurt.
-You could also try a cauliflower potato salad that uses cooked cauliflower instead of potatoes.
-If you don’t feel ready to make these changes yet, try a canola or olive oiled based mayonnaise, which are higher in heart-healthy monounsaturated fats.
+You could also try cooked cauliflower instead of potatoes.
+If you

 Potato chips

+When it comes to choosing potato chips, try baked chips instead of the traditional fried varieties.
 A serving of regular potato chips contains about 10.32 grams of fat, of which 1.13 grams are saturated.
 A corresponding serving of baked potato chips contains about 6.19 grams of fat, of which less than 1 gram is saturated.
-Restricting your fat intake—particularly unhealthy saturated fats—can help prevent elevated cholesterol levels and heart disease.